Do you like watching HGTV’s “House Hunters”? Fine. Just don’t emulate its method of house-shopping next time you’re in the market.

 I don’t know whether this claim is true, but it certainly wouldn’t surprise me.
 After all, the word “reality” as used in “reality TV” refers only to a production style.
 The vast majority of “reality” shows I’ve watched seem to bear no resemblance to anything real.

-When you fake building custom choppers or maybe live at the Jersey Shore, who cares?
+When you fake building custom choppers or living at the Jersey Shore, who cares?
 But if wide-eyed first-time homebuyers follow the prescription offered on HGTV’s “House Hunters,” they’ll be sorry.

 - Three houses?
 Give me a break: For most people, a house is the largest purchase they’ll ever make.
 If you look at only three before making a decision, you’re a nitwit.